karx/karx.github.io/hands/hand-1142/README.md

 #### Step 2
 All factions (teams of 3 or 4) meet and complete a group task.
-Get AN image of 4 people wearing slippers.
+`Get AN image of - 4 people wearing slippers.`
 - With a hashtag: #AaoChillKare